DataDog/integrations-core/mux/README.md

 7. Enter the access token name.
 8. Click on **Generate Token**.
 9. Save the Access Token ID and Secret Key from the **Here's your new Access Token** tab.

-10. In the Datadog integration configuration, add your Access Token ID and Secret Key.
+### Add your Mux credentials
+- Access token ID
+- Secret key

 ## Data Collected